asarkar/url-shortener/README.md

 * We should ensure that the data is uniformly partitioned in Cassandra.
 See the [references](#references).
 * Failure cases need to be thought through more clearly; what will happen if an instance exhausts its list of ids but Consul goes down?
 Or Cassandra fails?

+Also see the [references](#references) section for security risks associated with short URLs.

 ## Technologies Used